How to transfer to oversea suppliers?

-- •Key things to consider when sending money to oversea suppliers
+- •Key considerations for payments to oversea suppliers

 - •Information required for sending money to suppliers